 Cille and Rob Harris

-We are retired engineers, 37+ years happily married, four independent sons, two gorgeous grandchildren, and a yearning to live fully into our 70’s, 80’s and 90’s, in service to people.
+We are retired engineers, happily married, four independent sons, three gorgeous grandchildren, and a yearning to live fully into our 70’s, 80’s and 90’s, in service to people.
 This is our story.

 We met on the first day of classes in Engineering at Waterloo University.
 Our romance developed quickly and deepened throughout the 5 year co-op program as we studied and played together, especially when we got hooked on the game of bridge.
 In 1979 we graduated, married and travelled to Europe for 6 weeks, from Scotland to Crete (our favourite) to Israel and back.
 Then we started our professional engineering careers in Toronto, creating our life together.